 This past Saturday marked the official start of Summer.
 Are you ready for the challenges and dangers that are associated with the rising temperatures?
 Especially for those who work outside, there are numerous risks associated with prolonged exposure to heat and the sun.
-Below you will find resources full of useful information to help you and your organization stay safe all summer long!
+Below you will find resources full summer safety tips to help you and your organization stay safe all summer long!

 Summer is finally here, which means we should be seeing more of the sun.
 That’s good news – with a caveat.
 Millions of outdoor workers face serious skin cancer risks from exposure to the sun.

 According to the Canadian Skin Cancer Foundation, any workers exposed to solar ultraviolet radiation (UVR) for at least two hours of each working day are considered at risk.

 The risk is significant.
 Skin cancer is the most common form of cancer in the United States.
 More than 3.5 million skin cancers in more than two million people are diagnosed every year, according to the Skin Cancer Foundation.
 Also, you should know skin cancer is a disease with a high fatality rate.

 Cost and productivity factors come into play, too.
 Average melanoma patients lose 28 days from work, according to the Canadian Skin Cancer Foundation.
 The estimated cost of all skin cancers in Canada in 2004 was $531,750,000 – more than half a billion dollars.

 Outdoor construction laborers and oil and gas extraction workers are at a high risk for skin cancer, but due to more immediate injury and fatality risks, the dangers of skin cancer are often ignored, according to the foundation.